tshepang/cargo-release/docs/reference.md

 | `enable-features` | `--features` | list of names | Provide a set of feature flags that should be passed to `cargo publish` (requires rust 1.33+) |
 | `all-features` | `--all-features` | bool  | Signal to `cargo publish`, that all features should be used (requires rust 1.33+) |

+### Supported Environment Variables

+* `PUBLISH_GRACE_SLEEP`: sleep timeout between crates publish when releasing from workspace.
+This is a workaround to make previous crate discoveriable on crates.io.

 ### {Pre,Post}-release Replacements

 This field is an array of tables with the following